Caractère Restaurant, Notting Hill

-On a Saturday evening there is a buzz in the place, an amiable murmur of people socialising, glad of each others company.
+On a Saturday evening Caractere restaurant is abuzz - an amiable murmur of people socialising, glad of each others company.
 It is the kind of humming that is welcoming rather than off-putting, and draws us further into the room.

 Once ensconced at our table, we start with aperitifs as is our wont.
 A Negroni for me, something with bubbles for Julien, and both drinks are perfectly on point.

 The menu at Caractère is modern French-Italian food and we eagerly check out the offerings, which are grouped into 6 sections with titles like 'Curious', 'Delicate' or 'Strong'.
 There is a tasting menu option to choose a dish from each 'trait', but we decide to simply go a la carte.

 While we're still perusing our options, a waiter arrives with a tablet of amuses-bouches.

 Now, no matter how many nice restaurants we end up in, this is something I never get tired of - these little bite-sized surprises meant to show off the chef's skill and to entertain your taste buds.
 And the Caractere versions do that nicely, the star for us being the mini bacon and cheese butties.

 A little while later, our cocktail-induced mellowing is starting to kick in, and we've moved on to wine, when the starters arrive.

 My choice is the Celeriac “cacio e pepe” with extra-aged balsamic vinegar.
 For those non-italian speakers like myself, 'cacio e pepe' simply means cheese and pepper.
 And really that says it all - creamy cheese-covered strips of celeriac that were zingily peppery.
 Not a dish to knock your socks off, but suavely satisfying nonetheless.